JFK Certificate Program

 John F. Kennedy (JFK) University: Nutritional Psychology Certificate Program

-In this APA-approved online certificate program, clinicians will gain knowledge and understanding of the emerging field of nutritional psychology, which illuminates the science of how nutrients affect mood and behavior.
+In this online certificate program, clinicians will gain knowledge and understanding of the emerging field of nutritional psychology, which illuminates the science of how nutrients affect mood and behavior.
 Participants will explore the potential impact diet has on the diagnosis and treatment of mental disorders, including possible misdiagnosis of non-psychiatric conditions created by today’s modern dietary lifestyle.
 Clinicians will learn the language, skills, principles, and philosophy needed to work in conjunction with integrative medicine providers and to better facilitate a holistic approach to mental health care.
-Continuing education units (CEU’s) are available.
+Continuing education credit hours (CEs) are available as John F. Kennedy University, Continuing Education is approved by the American Psychological Association to sponsor continuing education for psychologists.
+John F. Kennedy University, Continuing Education maintains responsibility for this program and its content.

 For more information, view our live webinar: